uakkab/Local-CoPasta/README.md

 # Localboard - Network Clipboard

-A simple web-based clipboard sharing application that allows multiple users on the same network to share text entries.
+A simple web-based application that allows multiple users on the same network to share text entries.

 ## Features